Facebook secures your cat pix, why can't Equifax protect your data?

 But it really comes down to the bottom line.
 Security costs money.
 And until it becomes a "job-threatening event," said Jaffe, most companies will instead try to keep their costs down.

 There's no one holding these companies' feet to the fire.
-Though Equifax contractually requires its vendors to adhere to a strict, prescriptive set of data security protocols known as PCI-DDS, which includes frequent patching, there is no one making Equifax follow the same rules, experts say.
+Though Visa and Mastercard contractually requires Equifax's vendors to adhere to a strict, prescriptive set of data security protocols known as PCI DSS, which includes frequent patching, there is no one making Equifax follow the same rules, experts say.

 "Compliance typically drives security budgets," said Vogel.
 For institutions like Equifax and the SEC, "The market is not mandating specific security initiatives," because they aren't subject to regulatory or market forces mandating it.